Mapping of Venus: Shield clusters

 The Shield clusters unit (sc) is similar to shield plains, but tectonically undeformed.
 Based on the analysis by Crumpler and Aubele (2000), 10% of this unit shows evidence that it is younger than regional plains (rp).
 Some of the small shield clusters are founded embaying the regional plains of both lower and upper layers, while in some regions, this unit is found on top of the rp unit and deformed together by wrinkled ridges.

 Smooth plains

-Th Smooth plains unit (ps) belongs to Gunda Formation, which is a smooth and featureless surface without tectonic marks.
-It only makes up about 10.3 x 106 km2 of Venusian surface.
+The Smooth plains unit (ps) belongs to Gunda Formation, which is a smooth and featureless surface without tectonic marks.
+It only makes up about 10.3 million km2 of Venusian surface.
 These plains are usually do not have impact craters, which is tectonic undeformed.
 These plains are rarely with low domes.
 These suggested three type of setting for this unit:

 (1) Many fields of smooth plains are near to the regions with young volcanism (such as Bell Regio) with the lobate plains (pl).
 However, the relationship of smooth and lobate plains is uncertain.

 (2) Some of the unit is located as deposition around an impact crater, possibly associated with the impact events.